plotly/dash-sample-apps/apps/dash-gpt3-chatbot/README.md

 ![snippet](images/snippet.png)

-For a smoother demo, [view the video here](https://youtu.be/5NqMqkIyWzc).
+For a smoother demo, [watch the video here](https://youtu.be/5NqMqkIyWzc).

 ## OpenAI GPT-3 API Access